pascalbartschi/ICU-TimeSeries-Mortality-Prediction/README.md

 ### 2_SupervisedML

-* @damla in what order goes what here?
+* Run Q2.1_Basic_Models_tsfresh.ipynb to get the results of the 5 models with basic features as well as added features.
 * Run Q2_RNN/2_RNN.ipynb to get the results for the LSTM and BiLSTM
 * Run 02-3-transformer-(tokens) to obtain the results for the transformer task in 2

 ### 3_RepresentationLearning

-* Run 3.1_Encoder to get the results of the LSTM encoder
-* Run 3.2_LabelScarcity_Complete_FINAL to do the scarcity experiments and get the patient_embeddings_* for 3.3
+* Run 3.2_LabelScarcity_Complete_FINAL to do the LSTM and Autoencoder comparison as well as the scarcity experiments and get the patient_embeddings_* for 3.3

 ### 4_FoundationModels